asigalov61/tegridy-tools/README.md

 ***

-## Music NLP Artificial Intelligence toolkit for rapid prototyping, design, and evaluation of the (Music) NLP Artificial Intelligence systems and architectures.
+## Symbolic music artificial Intelligence toolkit for rapid prototyping, design and evaluation of the symbolic music AI models, systems and architectures

 ***